vorobii-vitalii/travel_agency_spring/README.md

 ![Alt text](travel_agency.png?raw=true "DB Schema")

-2. In the resources package you will see _db_e.properties_ file.
+2. In the resources package you will see _db_example.properties_ file.
 It's an example of **_db.properties_** file that _must_ be created in the same package.

 3. Just for convenience I have added TestDBConnection class, that expects JDBC url, username and password to verify connection.